Thomas-Athanasiou/Hippiemonkeys_ModificationAmastyAdminActionsLog/README.md

-# Hippiemonkeys Modification
+# Hippiemonkeys Modification Amasty Actions Log
-This module modifies the '**Magento_Modification**' to apply custom behavior and bug fixes.
+This module modifies the '**Amasty_ActionsLog**' to apply custom behavior and bug fixes.

 # Bug fixes
-1. This extension provides a bug fix for the '**Magento_Modification**' currency model where zero prices are shown in product pages and cart summaries in the tested **Magento 2.4.5 version**.
+1. This modifies the '**Amasty_ActionsLog**' to support persisting of logging entries to a different database connection.